What Is Endoscopic Septoplasty?

 The septum is the divider between the right side of the nose and the left side of the nose.
 It can be significantly bent or crooked causing obstruction of either the left or right side.
 Septoplasty is a procedure used to correct this crookedness of the septum.
-With modern techniques this can be corrected with a very small incision endoscopically.
+With modern techniques this procedure is performed endoscopically with a very small incision.

 Causes Of A Deviated Septum

 Typically the septum is deviated because of some form of trauma.
 This trauma may occur when the patient was very young and frequently they may have no recollection of this original trauma.

 What Are The Symptoms Of A Deviated Septum?

 Patients with a deviated septum typically complain of chronic congestion, nasal obstruction, mouth breathing, and snoring.
 They may also have more frequent sinus infections.

 Who Is The Ideal Candidate For Septum Surgery?